ftao1/packer-builds/README.md

 ## Assumptions

 This project assumes no existing installed software (listed below) and everything will be created from scratch.
+Jenkins should also be installed and configured on the same server to make things as simple as possible.
 A Jenkins pipeline should aready be set up to run the Jenkinsfile.

 ## Requirements